Definition of Terminal Value DCF

 In this step, we have to find out the intrinsic value of the firms which is calculated as:

 Step 8: Find the fair price of Google share

-Thus by applying the same technique we can find out the share price of any organization.
-If the calculated share price comes out to be more than the current market price, in that case the recommendation will be to BUY that share and company is said to be undervalued.
-In other case if the calculated fair price of the share is less than the current market price then the recommendation will be to SELL that share and company is said to be overvalued.
+Thus by applying the same technique, we can find out the share price of any organization.
+If the calculated share price comes out to be more than the current market price, in that case, the recommendation will be to BUY that share and the company is said to be undervalued.
+In other cases if the calculated fair price of the share is less than the current market price then the recommendation will be to SELL that share and the company is said to be overvalued.

 Let’s look at the other method of finding out Terminal Valu

 This is another way of determining the terminal value of cash flows.
 It assumes that the company will be valued at the end of the projection period, based on public market valuations.
 It is calculated by using a multiplier of some income or cash flow measures such as EBITDA (Earnings Before Interest Depreciation Amortization), EBIT (Earnings Before Interest Tax).